Word 2016 for Windows and Mac

 Finally Word for Mac 2016 has the same version number and looks superficially like Word for Windows 2016 but dig a little deeper and it soon becomes apparent that the Mac version is missing many of the most useful features of its Windows cousin.
 We are, of course, biased towards Windows, where most of our work is, and there may possibly be some useful features in the Mac version that don’t exist in Windows.

 When developing templates to run on both platforms these are some of the problems that we’ve come across recently:

 On Windows you can easily define colour and font themes.
-On a Mac you can only select from built-in themes unless you know how to create xml files and where to store them.
+On a Mac you can only select from built-in themes unless you know how to work in XML with unzipped files.
+(Luckily, we do).

 On Windows you can create and categorise building blocks and use Quick Part previews.
 On a Mac you can only use AutoText via the menu.